The Definitive Map and Statement provide the legal record of public footpaths, bridleways, restricted byways and byways open to all traffic.

 If you need a definitive answer to whether land or property is affected by an existing, or alleged public right of way, you may request a property search.

 A copy can also be seen by prior appointment at our office in Warwick.

 Extracts can also be seen at the following locations.

-Your local Parish Council should also have an extract for its area.
-Contact your Parish Clerk.
+Your local parish council should also have an extract for its area.
+Contact the parish clerk.

 The Definitive Map and Statement are legal records.
 You may find other maps, such as those published by the Ordnance Survey, more suitable for use in the countryside.

 Register of definitive map modification ordersDefinitive Map Modification Order (DMMO) Application Register (XLSX, 72.02 KB)

 The register of applications for Definitive Map Modification Orders (DMMO) lists all applications submitted to us where the appropriate legal notices have been served and displayed.
 DMMOs are produced in a two stage legal process: